How to deal with negative people at work

 Dealing with negative people when you are the manager

 When it comes to workplace negativity, leaders face a double whammy.
 First, managers are human.
 Like anyone else, the negative energy given off by pessimists and other types of toxic people drains them.
-They must employ strategies like the ones previously mentioned to preserve their own mental health.
+They must employ strategies like the ones previously mentioned to preserve their mental health.

 Ways for managers to address an employee’s negative attitude include: